noorfatimaaniq-oss/QRCodeGenerator/README.md

 Open the Live Demo
 1. in your browser
-2. Select the QR code type: Text/URL, Wi-Fi, VCard, or Batch
+2. Select the QR code type: Text/URL, Wi-Fi, VCard or Batch
-3. Customize QR color, background color, and optionally add a logo
+3. Customize QR color, background color and optionally add a logo
 4. Upload TXT/CSV file if generating batch QR codes
 5. Click Generate QR to preview codes
 6 Download QR codes in PNG or SVG format or ZIP for multiple QR codes